aas312/insurance_dapp/README.md

 Coverage Period in seconds (3600 second = 1 hour)
 The maximum allowed claim for the policy
 Terms text string
-Optionally, either enter a hash of an ipfs file to represent the terms or use the upload field to upload a file to ipfs.
+Optionally, either enter a hash of an IPFS file to represent the terms or use the upload field to upload a file to IPFS.
 This may take some time depending on the size of the file.
 When the upload is complete it should automatically populate the hash field.
-Click submit and approve the transaction in metamask.
+Click submit and approve the transaction in MetaMask.
 This should add the policy.

 #### Approve/Deny a claim
 Once a claim has been submitted the policy manager for the policy can approve or deny it.
-Click Approve or Deny and sign the transaction in metamask.
+Click Approve or Deny and sign the transaction in MetaMask.

 ### User Features
-Switch to account 3 in metamask.
+Switch to account 3 in MetaMask.
 Refesh the page.

 #### Purchase a policy
 The policy we just added should now be available for purchase.
-Click submit and sign the transaction in metamask.
+Click submit and sign the transaction in MetaMask.
-This transaction uses an oraclize callback to get the current timestamp off chain.
+This transaction uses an Oraclize callback to get the current timestamp off chain.
 Oraclize receives the query when we submit our transaction, then uses a second transaction to call back into our contract and complete the purchase.
 The timestamp received is the contract start time.

 #### Submit a claim
 Now that we are a policy owner we can submit any number of claims against the policy.
 Claims must be submitted while the policy is active (the length of the coverage period after the start date.)
 Enter an amount (lower than the max claim.).
 Enter a reason for the claim.
 Submit and sign.
-This also uses an oraclize call back to get a current timestamp and uses that to validate the requirement that the policy is currently valid and not expired.
+This also uses an Oraclize call back to get a current timestamp and uses that to validate the requirement that the policy is currently valid and not expired.

 #### Collect a claim
 Once a claim has been approved by the policy manager the submitter of the claim may collect it.
-Click collect and sign in metamask.
+Click collect and sign in MetaMask.
 This will transfer the funds from the policy to the policy holder.

 ### Testing